-BalletNext is a New York City based ballet company produces and performs new choreography, en-pointe, set to live music.
+BalletNext is a New York City based ballet company that produces and performs new choreography, en-pointe, set to live music.

-Led by Artistic Director, Michele Wiles who founded the company after leaving her role as principal dancer at American Ballet Theatre; BalletNext brings together leading classically trained dancers, choreographers, composers, and musicians to create work in an environment that encourages risk taking and a focus on process.
+Led by Artistic Director, Michele Wiles who founded the company after leaving her role as principal dancer at American Ballet Theatre; BalletNext brings leading classically trained dancers, choreographers, composers, and musicians together to create work in an environment that encourages risk-taking and a focus on process.

 We work with today's leading choreographers to create an all new repertory.

 Today's leading classically trained dancers perform en pointe.

 Every performance is to live music including violin, cello, harpsichord, and piano.

 Michele Wiles, artistic director and dancer of BalletNext found the company in 2011 with the vision to pair classically trained dancers and live musicians in a collaborative setting that encourages risk taking and a focus on process during the creation of high quality work.